Mortgage Payment (P&I) | ||

 If an agreement isn’t achieved for loan modification or other repayment alternatives, and the homeowner doesn’t pay what’s due, the lender sends a right-to-cure notice.
 This gives the homeowner 150 (or in some cases 90) days to bring mortgage payments current.
 There is some protection, such as the lender cannot accrue excessive fees and penalties against the homeowner.
 The homeowner can also use Massachusetts foreclosure resources such as counselors.

-After those 90 to 150 days, the lender sends an acceleration notice which means the loan, in full, is due.
+After those 150 or 90 days, the lender sends an acceleration notice which means the loan, in full, is due.
 The only way to stop the foreclosure is to pay off the full amount of the loan.
 This notice has to be sent at least 21 days before a foreclosure sale.
-The sale has to be published as public record, typically in the newspaper, and it will include the date, time, place of sale and a description of the property.
+The sale has to be published publically, typically in the newspaper and will include date, time, place of sale and description of the property.

 Generally, the earliest date the home can be sold at a Massachusetts foreclosure auction is 196 days after the initial missed mortgage payment.
 According to Mass Legal Help, the lender can pursue a deficiency (if the home sells for less than the loan) if it’s included in the notice before the auction.